New Mexico Lobos women's basketball: Doug Hoselton (1980–87)

 Coach Doug Hoselton compiled a record of 89 wins and 105 (.459).
 After the 1987 season, facing budget issues, the university shut down the women's basketball program.

 Maureen Eckroth (1991–95)

 Maureen Eckroth had an unfortunate record during the four years as head coach, finishing with 14 wins and 96 losses(.13).

 Don Flanagan (1995–2011)

 Don Flanagan coached the Lobos for 16 seasons, improving the Lobos' record to a remarkable 340–168 (.669).
 He announced his retirement in April, 2011.

 Yvonne Sanchez (2011–2016)

 Yvonne Sanchez was named head coach on April 22, 2011 replacing Don Flanagan who had been the head coach for 15 years.

-Mike Bradbury (March 2016–present)
+Mike Bradbury (March 2016–2026)

 In March 2016, Mike Bradbury took over as the new women's head basketball coach, after former coach Yvonne Sanchez was fired earlier that month.

-In 2021, the Lobos won the regular-season Mountain West Conference title, the first time they had done so without sharing the title with another team.
-Because of public health orders during the COVID-19 pandemic, the Lobos were able to play only two of their games at their own court, The Pit.
+Amy Eagan (March 2026–Present)

+In March 2026, Lindenwood head coach Amy Eagan took over as the new women's head basketball coach, after former coach Mike Bradbury and UNM parted ways earlier that month.